HsiangHung/Machine_Learning_Note/ML_application/Embedding/README.md

 In the Wikipedia book project [[Will Koehrsen]][Neural Network Embeddings Explained], the supervised learning task is set as predicting whether a given link to a Wikipedia page appears in the article for a book.

+The network Will used has **two** parallel embedding layers that **map the book and wikilink** to separate 50-dimensional vectors and a **dot product layer** that combines the embeddings into a single number for a prediction.
+The embeddings are the parameters, or weights, of the network that are adjusted during training to minimize the loss on the supervised task.

 ```Python
 # Both inputs are 1-dimensional
 book = Input(name = 'book', shape = [1])